 The images aren’t as sharp, and the files aren’t as flexible

 When I finally got my latest DSLR film scanning setup together, there was an immediate, noticeable difference.
 I could see the graininess in the film.
-So finally, I was able to tell that the reason my photos weren’t sharp wasn’t just inherent to film being softer than digital.
+So finally, I was able to tell that the reason my photos weren’t sharp wasn’t just film inherently being softer than digital.
 Turns out I’m just bad at focusing manual lenses.

 The other benefit of scanning with a DSLR is the colors.
 Digital cameras shooting raw are able to capture far more colors and dynamic range in a single image than a flatbed scanner — no matter what model.
 And if you’re working with dense negatives, there’s even room to get more detail by combining exposures to make an HDR scan.